-Learning Objective Participants will gain practical experience building a Logic Model with gender equality outcomes.
-Key Messages A logic model or Theory of Change is a response to a good Problem Analysis.
-Every logic model should be at least gender aware, and many can be gender transformative.
-Facilitator's Notes • Facilitators should be sure to review the Global Affairs Canada 2016 Results Based Management Guide , in particular those sections related to the tools used in this training: logic model, outcome statements, PMF and indicators.
-Duration 70 minutes Activities Introduction (35 minutes) Activity 1: Logic Models (30 minutes) Wrap-up (5 minutes) Resources Participant Resource Package PowerPoint Pre-created logic models in Google Sheets Technology PowerPoint presentation Google Sheets Zoom
+Participants will gain practical experience building a Logic Model with gender equality outcomes.

+- A logic model or Theory of Change is a response to a good Problem Analysis. - Every logic model should be at least gender aware, and many can be gender transformative.

+- Introduction (35 minutes)

+- Activity 1: Logic Models (30 minutes)

+- Wrap-up (5 minutes)

+- Participant Resource Package

+- PowerPoint

+- Pre-created logic models in Google Sheets

+- PowerPoint presentation

+- Google Sheets

+- Zoom

 Facilitator Steps Technology Support 1 Explain to the group that in this session they will take all the concepts, discussions and analysis that they explored in Module 1: Concepts and Terminology and convert their Problem Tree Murals into gender aware or gender transformative logic models .
 First, to ensure that everyone is working from the same foundation, the group will be guided through a brief refresher in results-based management (RBM) tools (see Annex 10a).
 Most participants will already be familiar with the basic principles of RBM but explain that it is important that everyone has a similar basic understanding and familiarity with terms.
-This should take 20 minutes .
+This should take about 20 minutes .
 Start the PowerPoint and share the screen.
 Progress through the accompanying slide(s).
 Follow the cues from the Facilitator when to switch slides.
 2 Before groups launch into creating their Logic Models, it is important that they have a good understanding of how to design a gender equality outcome statement or result statement.
-Progress through the accompanying slide(s) What elements does a gender equality outcome statement have?
-GE outcome statements explicitly describe an improvement or positive change related to gender equality GE outcomes statements do not merely refer to 'women and men' or add 'including girls' to the stated result.
+What elements does a gender equality outcome statement have? • GE outcome statements explicitly describe an improvement or positive change related to gender equality • GE outcomes statements do not merely refer to 'women and men' or add 'including girls' to the stated result.
+Progress through the accompanying slide(s)